1. Introduction

 1. In the category Primary assets, click on Department and then, by holding down the left mouse button, move the asset to the analysis area just above (Drag and Drop).

-2. In the category Model Structure find the assets Front Office and Back Office and then, by holding down the left mouse button, move the asset on the asset Department, which is now in the analysis area.
+2. In the category Model Structure find the assets Front Office and Back Office and then, by holding down the left mouse button, move the asset to the asset Department, which is now in the analysis area.

 1. The risk analysis now offers a model for Department.